rtomas/rekt-dogs-subgraph/README.md

 **Deploy the subgraph**

-1. generate code:
+1. generate code for the types of the schema:
    `graph codegen`

-2. build
+2. build the subgraph
    `yarn build`

-3. authenticate
+3. authenticate with the graph
    `graph auth --product hosted-service <hash>`

-4. deploy
+4. deploy in hosted service
    `graph deploy --product hosted-service rtomas/rekt-dogs`